New York Road Runners: History

 From 1981 through 2015, NYRR was headquartered on the Upper East Side on East 89th Street (also known as Fred Lebow Place), not far from Central Park.
-Upon the sale of that building, they announced a move to and creation of a Run Center near Columbus Circle the following year.
+Upon the sale of that building, the organization announced a move to and creation of a Run Center near Columbus Circle the following year.
 Prior to 1981, it was based at the West Side YMCA.

 Community

 NYRR serves runners of all ages and abilities annually through races, community open runs, walks, training, virtual products, and other running-related programming.
-Our free youth programs and events serve kids in New York City's five boroughs and across the country.
+The organization's free youth programs and events serve kids in New York City's five boroughs and across the country.

 Abebe Bikila Award

-The club gives out the Abebe Bikila Award annually in recognition of individuals who have contributed to the sport of running.
-First awarded in 1978 and named in honor of Olympic marathon winner Abebe Bikila, the award is presented annually in November.
+The club gives out the annual Abebe Bikila Award in recognition of individuals who have contributed to the sport of running.
+First awarded in 1978 and named in honor of Olympic marathon winner Abebe Bikila, the award is presented in November.

 Races

-Races are held nearly every weekend and includes destination races such as the:
+Races are held nearly every weekend and include destination races such as the: